 - Alternate Location: University Community Farmers Market – Main St. at Kenmore Ave.

-Bonus: Complementary Shuttle provided by University at Buffalo Office of Community Relations.
+Bonus: Complementary Shuttle, with tour guide, provided by University at Buffalo Office of Community Relations.

 Free event, rain or shine in the University District neighborhoods